Contribution Types

 Connector and reach surfaces

-These roots are now canonical in the layout contract, but some lifecycle and authoring paths land later:
+These roots are now canonical in the layout contract.
+Runtime depth still varies by surface:

 Current content-validation depth is also uneven by design:

-skillsandworkflowsget parser-level validation today- connector definitions can get payload and network-permission checks
+skillsandworkflowsget parser-level validation today- connector and reach definitions can get payload and network-permission checks

 - the remaining contribution types currently rely on manifest, layout, and file existence checks until later slices add deeper validators